davidsteng/jd-group-1335-Frederick_Douglass/README.md

    - Clicking on a word multiple times will lead to overlap of audio playing
    - Certain words that are in the ebook do not have a related audio file in the directory

-## Version 0.1.0

-### Features
-   - Home screen added to application
-   - Preface of novel added
-   - Letter from Wendell Phillips added
-   - Pages of novel seperated to end on paragraph when possible
-   - Side bar selection added to include return to home page and start quiz button

-### Bug Fixes
-   - Table of Contents removed to be reimplemented on right side of application window
-   - Bug regarding buttons not working to jump to chapter start fixed

-### Known Issues
-   - Clicking on a word in the novel does not properly return word information for loading audio and definition
-   - Window and text is scaled to font not percent of screen leading to small text and icons on larger monitors

 ## Version 0.4.0

 ### Features